-As part of your acceptance, your home university will receive by mail your Form I-20 (Certificate of Eligibility for Non-Immigrant F-1 Student Status).
+As part of your conditional acceptance, the student will receive by email their electronic Form I-20 (Certificate of Eligibility for Non-Immigrant F-1 Student Status).
 You will use your UM I-20 to apply for an F-1 Visa at a U.S. Embassy or Consulate before traveling to the U.S. to begin your studies.
 You will need to present your Form I-20 along with your valid F-1 visa and passport when entering the U.S. Review your UM I-20 immediately upon receipt and contact Study Abroad at studyabroad@miami.edu if there are any errors on your I-20.